 Sirius will consist of a set of electron accelerators for experimental stations, called beamlines, and a building that will house all this complex.
-With 68,000 square meters, the building will be among the most sophisticated civil works ever built in the country.
+With 68,000 square meters, the building will be among the most sophisticated construction works ever performed in the Brazil.

 This building is being installed adjacent to the CNPEM campus, located in Campinas, Sao Paulo, in an extension of land expropriated by the State Government of São Paulo for the construction of Sirius.